shirrsho/Sholo_Guti/README.md

  **Machine:**
 The program is separated into two parts here.
 One is Player vs Machine and the other is Machine vs Machine.
 Two AI has been developed here.
 According to their effectiveness, one is labeled with “Regular AI” and the other one is “Tough AI”.
 In the Player vs Machine mode, a human will be able to play against the AI.
 And in the Machine vs Machine mode, the Tough AI will play against the Regular AI.
-Therefore, the Tough AI should win each game with some limitations, because the Regular AI is not a complete naive
+Therefore, the Tough AI should win each game with some limitations, because the Regular AI is not a complete naive machine.
-Figure 2: Player vs AI mode in the game machine.
 Again, the game rules will be followed by the machine.
 No AI can make an invalid move.
 Further details about the AIs and how they work will be discussed in the appropriate section.